 Spellman’s Update on Brexit Strategy

-BREXIT has created concern for many businesses importing and exporting to/from the UK & Northern Ireland as the market awaits the outcome of important elements affecting the Customs Union.
-The European market is a very important part of the Spellman High Voltage business and as such our teams are assessing the business risks and providing recommendations on investment strategies in order to mitigate potential impacts.
-Our focus has been on resources, supply chain, inventory and warehouse capacity and we will leverage our global footprint to ensure a seamless transition no matter the future relationship between the UK and EU.
+The European market is a very important part of the Spellman High Voltage business and as such our focus has been on resources, supply chain, inventory and warehouse capacity and we will leverage our global footprint to ensure seamless transactions with our EU customers and suppliers.

-Depending upon the outcome of the negotiations in the transition period, all EU customers and suppliers importing and exporting to/from Spellman UK will need to have an EU EORI Number (https://www.gov.uk/eori).
-Having this in place before the end of the transition period will ensure we can keep delivering and receiving products quickly and consistently.
+All EU customers and suppliers importing and exporting to/from Spellman UK will need to have an EU EORI Number (https://www.gov.uk/eori).

-It is very important that we understand our customers' and suppliers' challenges and concerns as well as their own readiness plans.
-Our intention is to provide ongoing communication concerning Brexit and any updates as soon as we become aware of them.
+Our intention is to provide ongoing communication concerning any updates as soon as we become aware of them.